-Kate Bradbury explains how you can help bees at this tie of year by providing food and shelter, below.
+Wildlife expert, Kate Bradbury, explains how you can help bees at this time of year by providing food and shelter, below.

 Leave a patch of grass to grow long and don’t discourage mice in the garden, as bumblebees like using old mouse holes, bird boxes or thickets of grass to nest in.